BaguetteBoiTuna/NTPU/AI-Based Eco-Driving for Autonomous Electric Vehicles.md

 - **Metrics**:
   - Energy Savings: Compared energy consumption with and without the algorithm.
   - Time Efficiency: Measured scenario completion times.

+## Simulation and Results

+The simulation was developed using the Godot Engine, designed to replicate real-world driving scenarios.
+Key components include:

+- **Environment**: Modeled roads, traffic signals, and slow zones.
+- **Vehicle Models**: Vehicles programmed with and without the eco-driving algorithm for comparison.
+- **Data Inputs**: Simulated V2E communication provided real-time information like traffic light states and road conditions (slow zones in our case).